 - Active

-Configure Attribute Value Mappings
+Configuring Attribute Value Mappings

 To create custom attribute value mapping,

-- Login to your ServiceNow instance using valid credentials
+- Login to your ServiceNow instance using valid credentials.

-- From the Attribute Value Mapping page, click New.
-A new record appears
+4. In the Attribute Value Mapping page, click New.

-4. In Source System Code, select either ServiceNow or Netenrich from the dropdown menu
+4. In Source System Code, select either ServiceNow or Netenrich from the dropdown menu.

-5. In Target System Code, select either ServiceNow or Netenrich from the dropdown menu
+5. In Target System Code, select either ServiceNow or Netenrich from the dropdown menu.

-6. In ServiceNow Entity, select an entity from the below list
+6. In ServiceNow Entity, select an entity from the below list.

 -